Advanced-Computer-Lab-2022/Agiles/README.md

 ## Project Description

 ### Course
-Advanced Computer Lab (CSEN 704/ DMET 706), Winter 2022
+Advanced Computer Lab (CSEN 704), Winter 2022

 ### Theme
 The theme of the project, is to create a complete Online Learning System.
 An Online